taoufikayoub/BlindSupportApp/README.md

 ## Getting Started

-This is how you can recreate this project on your local machine.
+This is how you can run this project on your local machine.

 ### Prerequisites